Jena-Earth-Observation-School/sdc-tools/docs/content/02_Getting_Started/01_00_Data_Access.md

 dataset.
 - `time_range`: Filter the returned data temporally by providing a tuple of strings in the format `("YY-MM-dd", "YY-MM-dd")`, or `None` to return all available data.
-- `apply_mask`: Apply a quality mask to the data.
-This is only supported for Sentinel-1 RTC and Sentinel-2 L2A data, using the `mask` and `SCL`-bands respectively.
+- `s2_apply_mask`: Apply a quality mask to the Sentinel-2 L2A product by using its `SCL`-band.
 The default value is `True`.
+As the name already suggests, this is only relevant for Sentinel-2 L2A data.

 ```{warning}
 While it is possible to load data for an entire SALDi site by providing the site name